-Anyway, another lady that very well could be added to that group is the silent child actress, Virginia Lee Corbin.
-She died when she was 27 back in 1942.
+Virginia Lee Corbin, a child actress of the silent screen who died when she was only 31 years old in 1942.
 Such a short life for a beautiful young lady.

 Frances Corbin was reportedly a stage actress which is probably how her daughters got in to the acting game.
 Frances once told a reporter that Virginia used to sleep on a bed of coats on a trunk behind the stage of the theater.